The Importance of Having a Communication Plan in Project Management

 Put together a comprehensive list of all the different communication methods you’ll be using throughout the project when it would be appropriate to use each method of communication, and who should be communicated with about what.

 While it might be quicker or easier for you to revert to a single communication form for everything, remember that your audience will vary, and the message needs to be tailored to the recipients.
 Some messages will need to come in the form of presentations or meetings.
 Others can be accomplished using an email or text message.
-Increase productivity by sharing documents and files through creative management software that negates the need to send multiple emails back and forth.
-Such software also saves you time by allowing you to plan based on templates from similar projects.

 Whenever possible, encourage methods that allow for feedback from your audience.
 If they have constructive criticism, you can use it to improve the project.